Language: EN

 • The lines before the inner loop 🔵 are executed.

-• When reaching the inner loop 🟨, the code is “trapped there, going around” 🔁.
+• Upon reaching the inner loop 🟨, the code gets “stuck there looping” 🔁.

-• After the inner loop finishes, the remaining lines of the outer loop 🔵 are executed.
+• Once the inner loop finishes, the remaining lines of the outer loop 🔵 are executed.

 • When reaching the end of the outer loop, it repeats 🔁.

-Let’s see an example in different programming languages of how to perform loop nesting:
+Let’s see an example in different programming languages on how to perform a nesting of loops:

 for (int i = 0; i < 5; i++)